jeancmaia/mcglm/paper.md

 software.
 In alignment with the GLM framework, the link function encompasses usual choices like logit and probit for binary and binomial data, log for count data, and identity for continuous accurate data.
-The variance function is fundamental to the McGLMs, as it is related to the marginal distribution of the response variable.
+The variance function is fundamental to the McGLM, as it is related to the marginal distribution of the response variable.
 Noteworthy among common choices is the power of the variance function, which is specialized for handling continuous